lupyuen/remote-pinetime-bot/README.md

 I'm fully aware of the risks when I operate this free service.
 And if you choose to operate your own Remote PineTime, you should be aware of the risks too.

+## Semihosting Security

+There is one serious security issue concerning Semihosting support: The Semihosting API supports [reading, writing and executing files](https://www.keil.com/support/man/docs/armcc/armcc_pge1358787059782.htm) on the OpenOCD host (Raspberry Pi).

+This security issue has not been resolved.
+The workaround is to disable Semihosting support in OpenOCD, which would also disable debugging messages.

 ## Completed Features

 1. Write Semihosting Debug Log to a separate Telegram Channel